Bad takes #2. Evolution by “mutation pressure”

 To understand this point, we must analyze the model in some detail, in comparison to the classic mutation-selection balance (also co-developed by Haldane and Fisher).
 The forces of population genetics are conceptualized like the laws of statistical physics, as mass-action pressures on allele frequencies due to the aggregate effect of countless individual events.
 In the case of mutation, countless individual events of mutational conversion from allele A1 to allele A2 result in a force or pressure of mutation shifting quantities of A1 to A2.
 Because there are innumerable independent events, each with an infinitesimal effect, we can represent the aggregate effect with a continuous quantity, e.g., we can write fA2‘ = fA2 + u fA1 to indicate the increase in fA2 due to mutation at rate u from allele A1, and we can write fA1‘ = (1 – u) fA1 to represent the corresponding reduction in the frequency of allele A1 due to mutation to allele A2.

 In the classic conception of the mutation-selection balance, if A1 is favored over A2 by a selection coefficient s, then reproductive replacement by selection represents a pressure of magnitude s increasing fA1 and decreasing fA2, whereas mutation is a pressure of magnitude u with the opposite effect, acting by conversion (rather than reproductive replacement).
 The equilibrium frequency of A2 is roughly f = u / s, and this is typically a small number (much closer to 0 than to 1) because mutation rates are very small, e.g., a typical rate for a specific nucleotide mutation is 10-9 per generation.
-This is why Haldane concluded (above) that mutation would be unimportant unless selection is effectively absent (i.e., neutrality) or mutation rates are abnormally large (and this is how the classical mutation-selection balance is related to the classical argument against evolution by mutation pressure).
+This is why Haldane concluded (above) that mutation would be unimportant unless selection is effectively absent (i.e., neutrality) or mutation rates are abnormally large (note how the classical mutation-selection balance of Haldane and Fisher is closely related to their argument about evolution by mutation pressure).

-Lynch appears to reach a different answer to the same problem of the equilibrium frequency in a 2-allele system.
+Lynch appears to reach a different solution to the same problem of the equilibrium frequency in a 2-allele system.
 His equation for the ratio of A1 to A2 is meS, where m is the forward-backward mutation bias favoring A1, and eS is the ratio of fixation probabilities where upper-case S = 2Ngs and lower-case s has the same meaning as above.
-This result actually does not represent the equilibrium frequency of A1 in a population of individuals, as for Haldane-Fisher: instead, it is the equilibrium distribution of infinitely many loci subject to an origin-fixation process, where each locus is fixed for A1 or A2, that is, meS is the expected ratio of (1) the fraction of loci fixed for A1 to (2) the fraction of loci fixed for A2.
+However, this result actually does not represent the equilibrium frequency of A1 in a population of individuals, as for Haldane-Fisher: instead, it refers to the equilibrium distribution of infinitely many loci subject to an origin-fixation process, where each locus is fixed for A1 or A2, that is, meS is the expected ratio of (1) the fraction of loci fixed for A1 to (2) the fraction of loci fixed for A2.

 This is easier to understand with a concrete example.
-The two cases of interest here correspond to the large-population and small-population approximations for the ratio of favored to disfavored codons in the mutation-selection-drift model of codon usage developed originally by Bulmer (1991).
-In a large deterministic population, each site is fixed for the favored codon, but the disfavored codon is maintained at low frequency in mutation-selection balance per Haldane-Fisher.
+The two cases, classic and Lynch, correspond to the large-population and small-population approximations for the ratio of favored to disfavored codons in the mutation-selection-drift model of codon usage developed originally by Bulmer (1991).
+In a large deterministic population, each site is fixed for the favored codon, yet the disfavored codon is maintained at low frequency in mutation-selection balance per Haldane-Fisher.
 In the small population, each site is fixed for either the favored codon or the disfavored codon, and the frequency distribution of fixed states for loci is determined by the balance of two origin-fixation rates.

 The result of this pressure (relative to a deterministic universe with only the favored codon), is to ensure that, for small values of S = 2Ngs, a substantial fraction of loci are fixed for the disfavored state; when S = 2Ngs becomes modestly large, this fraction is negligible.
 That is, mutation pressure, for Lynch, refers to something that ensures the predictable presence of deleterious states.
 By contrast, the theory of Yampolsky and Stoltzfus (2001) is about the way that biases in origination impose biases on which path, out of many possible, is taken by adaptation.